 - TEG contactors

 Use structured packing for processes requiring a large number of theoretical stages, in low liquid rate absorption/stripping systems and any application requiring a large operating range.
-Our products are versatile and highly customizable, making them a great choice for both new systems and existing tower retrofits.
+Our structured packing products are versatile and highly customizable, making them a great choice for both new systems and existing tower retrofits.

 Working With MACH Engineering to Order Structured Packing

 We know that every facility is different, which is why we design a wide range of corrugated steel packing products.
-MACH Engineering has a long history of bringing expertise and insight to this field — we can help you assess your needs and determine the best structured tower packing option for you.
+MACH Engineering has a long history of bringing expertise and insight to this field — we can help you assess your needs and determine the best structured tower packing option for your structured packing column.
 To get started with a quality structured packing supplier, get in touch using the form on our contact page.